Insensate2718/RISC-V-VDAT/README.md

 RISC-V VDAT SoC Tapeout Program
 Overview
-This repository contains files, documentation, and progress updates for the RISC-V VDAT SoC Tapeout Program, a hands-on initiative focused on designing RISC-V-based System-on-Chip (SoC) architectures.
-The program covers the full design process from RTL to GDSII using open-source tools.
+This repository holds files, documentation, and progress updates for the RISC-V VDAT SoC Tapeout Program, a practical initiative for designing RISC-V-based System-on-Chip (SoC) architectures.
+The program guides participants through the design process from RTL to GDSII using open-source tools.
 About the Program
-The VDAT SoC Tapeout Program is a collaborative effort to advance India's semiconductor ecosystem.
-It provides practical experience in chip design, helping participants develop skills for industry-ready solutions using RISC-V technology.
+The VDAT SoC Tapeout Program is a collaborative effort to strengthen India's semiconductor ecosystem.
+It offers hands-on experience in chip design, equipping participants with skills for industry-relevant RISC-V solutions.
 Program Progress
 Week 0: Environment Setup
-Objective: Configure development tools and learn their basics.
+Objective: Set up development tools and understand their usage.
 Completed Tasks:

-✅ Set up development environment
+✅ Configured development environment
 Installed Iverilog for Verilog simulation
-Configured Yosys for synthesis
+Set up Yosys for synthesis
-Set up gtkWave for waveform analysis
+Installed gtkWave for waveform analysis
-Validated tools with test cases
+Tested tools with sample cases

 Key Takeaways:

-Learned to install and use open-source EDA tools Understood requirements for RTL-to-GDSII design flow
+Learned installation and use of open-source EDA tools Gained insight into the RTL-to-GDSII design flow

 Progress Summary